Pastistio

 Cook Time

-A hearty cousin of lasagna, pastitsio is a Greek version of the dish and adds unexpected flavors to meat, tomatoes, and pasta.
+A hearty cousin of lasagne, pastitsio is a Greek version of the dish and adds unexpected flavors to meat, tomatoes, and pasta.
 It is the signature dish at most local tavernas.
 A good family favourite, it can be prepared the day before and reheated easily, sliced into portions.

 Ingredients